 Once I got to the nearest hospital, they found I had too many injuries and had to transport me to a trauma center a few hours away.

-It was a long ride in the ambulance on a cold snowy night.
+It was a long ride in the ambulance on a cold, snowy night.
 The temperatures were about -10 degrees.
-My boots and gloves fell off of me when I was bumped off the sled after hitting the tree.
+My boots and gloves fell off me when I was bumped off the sled after hitting the tree.
 Saying warm was not easy that evening.

 Preventative Steps You Can Take to Stay Warm

-There are several preventative steps you can take to stay warm to avoid hypothermia and frostbite.
-Of course, good planning and purchasing the right clothing and equipment are at the top of the list for staying warm.
+Several preventative steps can help you stay warm and avoid hypothermia and frostbite.
+Of course, good planning and purchasing the right clothing and equipment are at the top of the list.

-Planning before you head outdoors in the winter months is very important.
+Planning before you head outdoors in the winter months is essential.
 Check the weather forecast that day.

-However, if you live in the mountains, the weather can change quickly.
-We were coming home the other night from a 300-mile trip and the weather was for cloudy skies.
+However, the weather can change quickly if you live in the mountains.
+We were coming home the other night from a 300-mile trip, and the weather was for cloudy skies.

 2. Clothing For Staying Warm